-It has been reported that this sector can expect an 11% growth in job demand between 2014 and 2024.
-As the US seeks to implement further environmental protections along with international regulation and law, there will be more demand.
+It has been reported that this sector can expect a 7% growth in job demand between 2020 and 2030.* As the US seeks to implement further environmental protections along with international regulation and law, there will be more demand.
 Woodlands are important to the natural ecology of the US in every state.
 Proper management of these natural resources is required for human health and for the general ecology.
 Further population growth is expected to put more pressure on available land.

 What Are the Education Requirements to Become a Forest Health Specialist?